-- (1) Any individual, including the Accused and the victims, alleging a violation by the Specialist Chambers or by the Specialist Prosecutor's Office of their individual rights and freedoms as guaranteed under the Constitution may lodge a referral before the Specialist Chamber of the Constitutional Court if: - (a) all effective remedies provided by law against the alleged violation have been exhausted; and - (b) the referral is filed within two (2) months from the date of the notification of the final ruling concerning the alleged violation. - (2) Authorised individuals who file a referral may act in their own right or nominate a representative to act on their behalf.
+- (1) Any individual, including the accused and the victims, alleging a violation by the Specialist Chambers or by the Specialist Prosecutor's Office of their individual rights and freedoms as guaranteed under the Constitution may lodge a referral before the Specialist Chamber of the Constitutional Court if: - (a) all effective remedies provided by law against the alleged violation have been exhausted; and - (b) the referral is filed within two (2) months from the date of the notification of the final ruling concerning the alleged violation. - (2) The two-month time limit provided for in paragraph (1)(b) starts to run on the first working day after the notification of the final ruling.
+Where it expires on a Saturday, a Sunday or a Specialist Chambers' official holiday, Rule 6(3) shall apply. - (3) Authorised individuals who file a referral may act in their own right or nominate a representative to act on their behalf.

-Interim Measures for Authorised Individuals
+Rule 21 Interim Measures for Authorised Individuals

-- (1) The Presiding Judge of the Constitutional Court Panel, upon a request by an authorised individual, including the Accused and victims, may order interim measures where the individual faces a real risk of serious harm if the interim measures were not granted. - (2) A request for interim measures, together with supporting material, shall indicate: - (a) the relevant facts; - (b) the reasons for requesting the interim measures; - (c) the specific measures requested; and - (d) the reasonably foreseeable consequences of the request being denied. - (3) The Presiding Judge may request additional information, as deemed necessary. - (4) An order granting interim measures shall indicate the reasons therefor and the duration thereof. - (5) Where the application for interim measures has been submitted prior to the filing of a referral and the measures sought have been ordered, in whole or in part, the matter shall be granted priority and the authorised individual shall file his or her referral no later than fifteen (15) days from the date of the granting of the interim measures.
-If the authorised individual fails to file his or her referral within the prescribed time limit, the interim measures shall cease upon the expiry of that time limit. - (6) Unless otherwise directed by the Presiding Judge, interim measures shall cease once the ruling on the referral is rendered.
+- (1) The Constitutional Court Panel or the Presiding Judge of the Constitutional Court Panel, upon a request by an authorised individual, including the accused and victims, may order interim measures where the individual faces a real risk of serious harm if the interim measures were not granted. - (2) A request for interim measures, together with supporting material, shall indicate: - (a) the relevant facts; - (b) the reasons for requesting the interim measures; - (c) the specific measures requested; and - (d) the reasonably foreseeable consequences of the request being denied. - (3) The Constitutional Court Panel or the Presiding Judge of the Constitutional Court Panel may request additional information, as deemed necessary. - (4) An order granting interim measures shall indicate the reasons therefor and the duration thereof. - (5) Where the application for interim measures has been submitted prior to the filing of a referral and the measures sought have been ordered, in whole or in part, the matter shall be granted priority and the authorised individual shall file his or her referral no later than fifteen (15) days from the date of the granting of the interim measures.
+If the authorised individual fails to file his or her referral within the prescribed time limit, the interim measures shall cease upon the expiry of that time limit.

+(6) Unless otherwise directed by the Constitutional Court Panel, interim measures shall cease once the ruling on the referral is rendered.

-Variation of Interim Measures
+Rule 22 Variation of Interim Measures